Icseon/Icseon/README.md

 With over a decade of programming experience, I continue to enjoy working on new and exciting technology.\
 To learn more about me and my projects, visit https://icseon.com.

+### Technologies and languages I've worked with
+- Python — primarily for low level networking, utilizing the power of TCP and UDP sockets to transmit raw data over the net
+- MySQL
+- Express
+- Vue 3 Vite
+- PHP — including Laravel and Phalcon as well as self made web frameworks
+- x86 assembly
+- C++

 <br/>